-There are now over 3 billion people who use the internet now in mid 2017.
-Over two thirds of them, 2.3 billion to be more precise, are on social media.
+There were about 4 billion people who were using the internet as of 2018.
+Over two thirds of them are on social media.
 Once upon a time, the saying was that if you're not online, you're not in business.
 Well, nowadays, that mantra should read more like “if you're not on social media, you're not in business”.

 For SaaS companies, social media is one of the major and most heavily used components of their marketing strategies.
 If you aren't leveraging social media platforms in your marketing effort, or if you think it just isn't for your company or industry, then you're missing out, and should reconsider your marketing strategy, because if you don't, you could be sabotaging your chances at optimal success.

 Social media isn't just about shouting your message from the rooftops in an effort to garner attention in the marketplace, but about providing a platform which allows you to actually engage with potential buyers directly.
 It's a tool that allows you to target specific classes of buyers, and analyze their interests and gather feedback at a rate that was previously never thought possible.

 As active internet users turn more to social media than just to search engines alone for ready and relevant information, social media is becoming a dominant force in search engine optimization, therefore changing the online visibility standard.
 As with content marketing, an efficient social media marketing strategy provides the ability to steer users towards relevant content that helps them solve a problem or develop a better outlook about something, therefore making you more relevant.

 In this way, social media is what allows you to develop and drive leads to your sales funnel and add more digits to the bottom line on your revenue reports.

 Sort of like having a target market on steroids, the buyer persona is where your marketing campaign finds its path.
 You need to know who your buyers are likely to be and what they are interested in.